 Since 2011, groups in the UK and internationally have met on the last day of November to hold memorials for extinct species.
-There have been several ceremonies for the Great Auk (d.1844), including a burial at sea and funeral pyres in coastal Wales and Scotland.
-In Belgium, families lit candles for disappeared indigenous butterflies.
+There have been ceremonies for the Great Auk (d.1844) and vigils for missing butterflies.
 In Brighton, paper flags inspired by Mexico’s Day of the Dead were waved in a procession for the Caribbean Monk Seal (d.1952).
 In 2014 there were a number of centenary memorials to the Passenger Pigeon (d.1914).

-In 2015, Brighton’s ONCA Gallery marked Remembrance Day for Lost Species with the casting of a Bell for Lost Species, made at ONCA by Bristol-based mobile foundry/ performance collective Ore and Ingot.
-You can read a blog post about the event by storyteller Nick Hunt.
+In 2015, Brighton’s ONCA Gallery marked Remembrance Day for Lost Species with the casting of a Bell for Lost Species, made at ONCA by Ore and Ingot mobile foundry.
+Read a blog post about the event by Nick Hunt.
 In the lead-up to the event, local schoolchildren were invited to enter a competition to design the logo to be embossed on the Bell for Lost Species.

 Ore & Ingot’s mobile foundry.
 O&R cast the Bell for Lost Species, 2015